 Portland is the biggest and most populated city in the state of Oregon.
 It is also the seat of Multnomah County.
 Portland is themain port in the Willamette Valley region of the Pacific Northwest, at the convergence of the Willamette and Columbia rivers.
 This city is recognized as one of the world’s most environmentally conscious cities due to its high walkability, more than 10,000 acres of public parks, farm-to-table dining, a large community of bicyclists, and an extensive network of public transportation options.

 These are the reasons why Portland ranks highly in quality of life in the United States.
 Aside from that, its climate is also marked by warm, dry summers and cold, rainy winters which is ideal for growing roses.
+The apartments for rent in Portland are also affordable which is why many are moving to the city.
 In fact, Portland has been referred to as the “City of Roses” for more than a century.
 More than those things, there are lots of other things to discover in Portland, Oregon.
 Let us know about its history, as well as the current main attractions you can visit here.